 Withness: How do we get it?

 Time.
 Disciplined time in the New Testament and especially the gospels.
 Not just reading the gospels, but analyzing the gospels, meditating on the gospels, praying through the gospels.
+Working to build New Testament patterns into our behavior and thinking.

 - Study Jesus’s praying: